awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 }
 ```

-In addition to permissions granted to users by identity\-based polices, AWS CodeCommit requires permissions for AWS Key Management Service \(AWS KMS\) actions\.
+In addition to permissions granted to users by identity\-based policies, AWS CodeCommit requires permissions for AWS Key Management Service \(AWS KMS\) actions\.
 An IAM user does not need explicit `Allow` permissions for these actions, but the user must not have any policies attached that set the following permissions to `Deny`:

 ```
         "kms:Encrypt",